Trump administration concedes Maryland father from El Salvador was mistakenly deported and sent to mega prison - Local News 8

 “On March 15, although ICE was aware of his protection from removal to El Salvador, Abrego Garcia was removed to El Salvador because of an administrative error,” the Trump administration filing states.

-Abrego Garcia, who attorneys say fled gang violence in El Salvador more than a decade ago, had been identified by his wife in a photo of detainees entering intake at El Salvador’s notorious mega-prison CECOT.
+Abrego Garcia, who attorneys say fled gang violence in El Salvador more than a decade ago, had been identified by his wife in a photo of detainees entering intake at CECOT, the country’s notorious mega prison.

 Prior to his removal, he had been arrested by Immigration and Customs Enforcement in mid-March “due to his prominent role in MS-13,” according to a court declaration from a senior ICE official.
-His attorneys say he’s not a member of nor has any ties to the MS-13 gang.
+His attorneys say he is not a member of nor has any ties to the MS-13 gang.

 “Abrego-Garcia was not on the initial manifest of the Title 8 flight to be removed to El Salvador,” Robert Cerna, an acting ICE field office director, said in his declaration, referring to federal immigration law.
 “Rather, he was an alternate.
 As others were removed from the flight for various reasons, he moved up the list and was assigned to the flight.
 The manifest did not indicate that Abrego-Garcia should not be removed.”